olgasmoczynska/static-webpage/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Info
 This project is my first one-page website created in the summer 2019 as part of the Coders Camp web development camp organised by Coders Crew.
-The website is divided into four parts: About Me, Skills, Portfolio, and Contact.
+The website is divided into four parts: About, Skills, Portfolio, and Contact.

 ## Technologies
 The project was built with: